Communication Studies (CMNS) 311

 - Unit 2: The Shape of Government and the Law in Canada

-- Unit 3: Freedom of Expression and the Charter
+- Unit 3: Freedom of Expression and Freedom of the Press

-To receive credit for CMNS 311, you must complete the assignments, receive at least 50 percent on the final examination, and achieve a minimum composite course grade of at least D (50 percent).
+To receive credit for CMNS 311, you must complete the assignments, submit four sets of journal entries, receive at least 50 percent on the final examination, and achieve a minimum composite course grade of at least “D” (50 percent).
 The chart below summarizes the course activities and the credit weight associated with each one.